montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 # Using Montage Studio

->**Note**: We are in the process of finalizing this document based on the latest version of the Montage Studio beta.
+>**Note:** We are in the process of finalizing this document based on the latest version of the Montage Studio beta.
 Sorry about the inconvenience.

 Montage Studio makes it easier for you to assemble complex and powerful single-page web applications using the MontageJS framework.
 This guide introduces you to the key features of Montage Studio.
 For a hands-on introduction to using Montage Studio, see the [Quick Start](tutorial-simple-to-do.html) tutorial, which shows you how to assemble a simple to-do application.